Getting Started

 The Storefront API access is not needed and can be left unconfigured.

-After clicking Save, the API Key and API Secret key will be generated by Shopify.
-Go to the "API credentials" tab to view and install the app to your store.
-To generate the "Admin API Access Token" click "Install app" and confirm.
+- After clicking Save, the API Key and API Secret key will be generated by Shopify but not the Access Token yet.
+Go to the API credentials tab and click Install app and confirm.